Gravitational waves from cosmic strings for pedestrians: Introduction

 The energy loss of the long-string network ensures that it reaches a so-called scaling regime in which the energy density in strings becomes a constant fraction of the critical density.
 Since the long strings are topologically prohibited from decaying,\footnote{This is actually only true for infinitely long strings.
 Super-Hubble string loops are nonetheless prevented from decaying as they are stretched due to the cosmic expansion.} the long-string network will never vanish, continuously produce loops, and, hence, also gravitational waves (GWs).
 As a consequence, the stochastic gravitational wave background (SGWB) from cosmic strings will typically have contributions from early times at very large frequencies ($f>{\rm MHz}$) as well as contributions from late times, dominant at very low frequencies ($f<{\rm nHz}$), making it appealing in two regards: First, the GW spectrum contains information about the expansion history of the Universe from times as early as string formation until today.
 Second, it can be constrained by many different current and future experiments such as ground-based interferometers like LIGO \cite{LIGOScientific:2014pky}, Virgo \cite{VIRGO:2014yos} or KAGRA \cite{Somiya:2011np, Aso:2013eba}, space-based interferometers like LISA \cite{amaroseoane2017laserinterferometerspaceantenna}, DECIGO \cite{Seto:2001qf}, or BBO \cite{Corbin:2005ny}, as well as pulsar timing arrays (PTAs) like NANOGrav \cite{McLaughlin:2013ira}, EPTA \cite{Kramer:2013kea} or SKA \cite{Carilli:2004nx}.

 PTA experiments recently found strong evidence for the existence of an SGWB \cite{NANOGrav:2023gor, Xu:2023wog, EPTA:2023fyk, Reardon:2023gzh}.
 Since the spectral shape of the measurements disfavors stable strings as a sole explanation, these current PTA measurements give, most likely, only an upper bound on the string tension.
-Meanwhile, cosmic superstrings, which are fundamental strings or one-dimensional D-branes of cosmologically relevant size that arise at the end of brane inflation~\cite{Dvali:2003zj, Copeland:2003bj}, yield spectra that give an excellent fit to the NANOGrav 15-year data~\cite{NANOGrav:2023hvm, Ellis:2023oxs}.
-Current modeling predicts that the GW signal from superstrings as well as from color-flux tubes can simply be obtained from the one of field strings by rescaling the amplitude of the GW spectrum with a constant prefactor~\cite{Sousa_2016, Yamada_2022}.
-The analytical results presented in this paper are, therefore, directly relevant for GWs from superstrings and color-flux tubes as well.
+Meanwhile, cosmic superstrings, which are fundamental strings or one-dimensional D-branes of cosmologically relevant size that arise at the end of brane inflation~\cite{Dvali:2003zj, Copeland:2003bj}, yield spectra that give an excellent fit to the NANOGrav 15-year data~\cite{NANOGrav:2023hvm, Ellis:2023oxs}. {The GW signal from superstrings as well as from color-flux tubes can, in the PTA band, to a first approximation, be obtained from that of ordinary field strings by rescaling the amplitude of the GW spectrum with a constant prefactor, although this is not true over a wider range of frequencies~\cite{Sousa_2016, Yamada_2022, Yamada:2022aax, Avgoustidis:2025svu}.
+The analytical results presented in this paper are, therefore, directly relevant for PTA searches for GWs from superstrings and color-flux tubes as well.}